The Pauli-Villars regularised free energy of Dirac's vacuum in purely magnetic fields: Acknowledgements

 \section{Acknowledgements}

-The author would like to thank \'Eric Séré for useful remarks and fruitful discussions.
+The author would like to thank \'Eric Séré for useful remarks and fruitful discussions and William Borrelli for the time spent together in finding the right argument for the proof in \cref{sec:appendix-A}.
 This research project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement N°945332.
+The author has also been funded by the Italian Ministry of University and Research (MUR) and Next Generation EU under the PRIN 2022 Project [Prot.2022AKRC5P\_\emph{Interacting quantum systems: topological phenomena and effective theories}].